bioinformatics-training/intro-machine-learning-2017/docs/04-nearest-neighbours.md

 <p class="caption">(\#fig:cvAccuracyFunK)Accuracy (repeated cross-validation) as a function of neighbourhood size.</p>
 </div>

-We can now evaluate how our model performs on the test set.
+We can now evaluate how our classifier performs on the test set.

 ```r
 test_pred <- predict(knnFit, xtest)